niyishakapatrick/Gukoresha_MTN_MoMo_API_na_Python_Django/README.md

 # MTN MoMo API with python django
-#### Refer to documentation from https://momodeveloper.mtn.com/ for more details.
+#### Refer to the documentation from https://momodeveloper.mtn.com/ for more details.

-#### The provided codes are test on Sandbox (not to be used in production).
+#### The provided codes have been tested on Sandbox (not  in production).
 The codes must be executed in the following order:

 ##### 1. sign up/login to https://momodeveloper.mtn.com/ <br/>